Who are Haemnet?

-Since becoming a state registered nurse Kate has acquired many professional qualifications, including state registration in paediatric nursing, a master’s degree in anthropology, a City and Guilds Master’s degree in higher levels of practice, several modules in advanced nursing and a PhD in health and social care.
+Since becoming a state registered nurse Kate has acquired many professional qualifications, including a PhD in health and social care.
 She worked in the haemophilia treatment centre at Great Ormond Street Hospital for Children from 1991 until 2018.
 She is well known for championing the nurse’s role in the haemophilia multi-disciplinary care team.

 Before joining Haemnet Luke worked within healthcare communications across a number of disease areas.
 He is an experienced public speaker and patient advocate having worked and volunteered extensively with stakeholders across the bleeding disorders community.
-As a biology graduate, Luke combines scientific knowledge with his experience creating digital content to shout about what we do at Haemnet on social media and beyond.
-You’ll often find Luke with camera in hand, creating videos and drinking plenty of coffee!
+As a biology graduate, Luke combines scientific knowledge with his experience creating digital content to oversee Haemnet's social media presence.

 Haemnet also works closely with a wider team of freelance writers, editors, statisticians, graphic designers, animators, and web developers.